bhauman/figwheel-main/docs/docs/editor-integration.md

 For this reason the ClojureScript REPL needs to be provided a Connection to a JavaScript environment.

-### Figwheel Websocket Server
+### Figwheel SSE Server

-The Figwheel provides a Websocket server that the Browser or Node can connect back to.
-It is over this connection that the ClojureScript REPL sends JavaScript code for evaluation.
-And it is also over this connection that the ClojureScript REPL receives the response as a result of the evaluation.
+Figwheel provides an SSE endpoint that the Browser or Node can connect back to.
+The ClojureScript REPL sends JavaScript code for evaluation over this stream, and the client sends evaluation responses back over HTTP POST.

 ## Editors and nREPL